 Section number Section Area Individual Risk Level Section 6 External Envelope The building is predominantly of brick construction with concrete tiles installed above and below UPVC windows.
-There are spandrel panels in the stairwell.
+There are spandrel panels in staircase and the access walkway leading to flat 55.
 Trivial

-Section 7 Means of Escape from Fire The block has a single staircase that provides a sufficient means of escape.
-Flat 12 front entrance door requires modification.
-Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-Trivial Section 9 Emergency Lighting The block has emergency lighting to communal landings & stairs.
+Section 7 Means of Escape from Fire Each block has a single staircase that provides a sufficient means of escape.
+Trivial Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+Trivial Section 9 Emergency Lighting Each block has emergency lighting to communal landings & stairs.
 Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Doors are 30-minute notional fire doors.
+Doors are 30-minute notional and nominal fire doors.
 Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
 Trivial Section 12 Fire Signage Appropriate signage is in place, no further action required.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-At the time of the assessment The EICR was carried out on 20.02.25.
 Trivial

-Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
+Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
+At the time of the assessment The EICR inspection reports for flats 45-50 had been recorded as Satisfactory.
+Trivial Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention The final exit door has a door entry system installed.
-The system is designed to fail safe i.e., door unlocked in the event of a power failure.
+Trivial Section 17 Arson Prevention The final exit doors have door entry systems installed.
+These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 This documented in the tenancy agreement.
 Trivial